 Yes.
 Every carrier we represent typically covers your vehicle during car shows, club events, pleasure drives, and while in transit to events.
 Flatbed towing is generally included for roadside incidents to prevent damage from traditional hook-and-chain towing methods.
 Specific terms vary by policy.

 You can request a quote online at weshopinsurance.com/classic-car-insurance/quote or call our office at (904) 268-3106.
 We'll need to know the year, make, model, estimated value, any modifications, where you store the vehicle, and how you plan to use it.
-We compare quotes from Hagerty, American Collectors, Safeco, Nationwide, and National General and walk you through the options.
+We compare quotes from Hagerty, American Collectors, Nationwide, and National General and walk you through the options.

 Reviewed by Susan Augustyniak, CIC